MrEnder0/PhantomChat/README.md

 *Completly remake the css and make site look good

 # Known bugs/issues
+*There is many things that are still unsecure with the html formating for messages

 *When using db sent with code it breaks, will have code generate db instead of sending empty db with it

 *Current accounts are ip based and not password to login, will change to be password based